Lasting Legacy of Barack Obama: A Look at the Influence on History

 Dreams from My Father: A Story of Race and Inheritance

-March 23, 2010: Obama signs Patient Protection and Affordable Care Act into law
+March 23, 2010: Signing the Affordable Care Act into Law

-On March 23, 2010, President Obama signed the Patient Protection and Affordable Care Act (ACA, colloquially "Obamacare") into law.
+On March 23, 2010, President Obama signed the Patient Protection and Affordable Care Act (ACA), colloquially known as "Obamacare", into law.

 In 2015, the Brookings Institution ranked Obama the 18th-greatest American president.

-In 2016, Obama said "Our coalition could have and should have done more to fill a vacuum left behind" and that it was "a mess".
+In 2016, President Obama said "Our coalition could have and should have done more to fill a vacuum left behind" and that it was "a mess" regarding the Libyan intervention.
+He stated that the lack of preparation surrounding the days following the government's overthrow was the "worst mistake" of his presidency.

 January 2017: Obama leaves office with 60 percent approval rating